ampmonteiro/es2015-native-module-loader/README.md

 Showing how to use es2015+ Modules Loader in Browsers without the need to use babel or traceur or SystemJS tool

-status of OldCalc Branch: Finished -> Wih the code events with the respetive operation  from oldCalc modute (pattern)
+status of OldCalc Branch: Finished -> add code events with the respetive operation  from oldCalc module (pattern)

 ### HOW /  Demonstration